- Has a card

 Bitbay offers various services like buying or selling Bitcoin, Litecoin, Ethereum, Lisk, Bcash, etc., trading platform, a wallet, and it is issuing a Bitbay card.
 It doesn’t matter that Bitbay is registered in a European country, it accepts customers from around the world with some exclusions like North Korea, Syria or Lebanon.
 It has three offices around the world.
-One is located in Netherlands, in Bitcoin Embassy Amsterdam, another is in Poland for sure, and the last one is based in New Delhi, India.
-Bitbay declares that it is number 1 exchange in Europe, but we don’t want to say it’s true or false.
+One is located in the Netherlands, in Bitcoin Embassy Amsterdam, another is in Poland for sure, and the last one is based in New Delhi, India.
+Bitbay declares that it is the number 1 exchange in Europe, but we don’t want to say it’s true or false.
 Furthermore, it is interesting to know that PLN/BTC pair is in the top 5.
-Bitbay processes more than 1250 per minute which are made by 400,000+ registered users.
-They have some awards from Polish government, as well they are certified.
+Bitbay processes more than 1250 per minute which is made by 400,000+ registered users.
+They have some awards from the Polish government, as well they are certified.

 Bitbay card is a nice feature as well, but account must be fully verified.
 And this card is adopted for Poland more than for other countries.
 However, the card works well around the world (well, at least they say so).

 It has a crowdfunding platform too, but it’s not very popular though.
 Some projects appear from time to time, gladly it’s charity and users are active here.
 We just can imagine what more features are planned by this great Polish startup.